choojun/choojun.github.io/wsl.md

 $ pdsh -q -w localhost
 ~~~

-6. Modify pdsh’s default rcmd to ssh, by adding the following command  to ~/.bashrc file
+6. Modify pdsh’s default rcmd to ssh, by adding the following command  to ~/.bashrc file (for hduser)
 ~~~
 export PDSH_RCMD_TYPE=ssh
 ~~~